jhosdev/jhosdev/README.md

 * I have hands-on experience working on a Full-Stack project and I'm excited to continue building my skills in this area.
 * I'm always looking for opportunities to expand my knowledge and currently, I'm working on Full-Stack projects while also learning new programming languages.

-I hope this provides a clearer picture of who I am and what I'm passionate about.
 Looking forward to connecting with others who share the same interests!